TrampolineRTOS/trampoline/examples/cortex/armv7/mk20dx256/teensy31/isr/README.md

 of the PIT0 timer and print it on the LCD.
 This runs at start.

 PIT0 timer is programmed to count down from 100000000 (100 millions).
-With the 48MHz clock, this corresponds to a 2,0833333 seconds period An IRQ (PIT0_IRQ) is programmed and, when the timer reaches 0, it leads to the execution of ISR category 2 timer.
+With the 48MHz clock, this corresponds to a 2,0833333 seconds period.
+An IRQ (PIT0_IRQ) is programmed and, when the timer reaches 0, it leads to the execution of ISR category 2 timer.